maxenceg/kata-hublo-shop/PeerProg.md

 #### Class transformer

-You can use [class transformer](https://github.com/typestack/class-transformer) to transform domain object into DTO.
+You can use [class transformer](https://github.com/typestack/class-transformer) to map domain object into DTO.